servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 #### SLES Image

 The ESCM barclamp expects a SLES image in the Glance image registry of the SUSE OpenStack Cloud.
 The image must contain Docker and Docker Compose.
-A ready-to-use image in qcow2 format can be downloaded from SUSE Studio Express (TODO Link) and imported in Glance as a public image with the image name sles12-sp3:
+A ready-to-use image in qcow2 format can be downloaded from [here](https://build.opensuse.org/package/show/isv:fujitsu:fest:Images:slesescm/sles12sp3) and imported in Glance as a public image with the image name sles12-sp3:

 ![](CreateImage.png)